Configure Health Alerts

 If netdatacli

-doesn't work on your system, send a SIGUSR2
+doesn't work on your system, you can send a SIGUSR2

 signal to the daemon, which reloads health configuration without restarting the entire process.